Cancer In Family: Caring For A Family Member & What Does It Mean For You

-One night he got high fever and his health and energy level plummeted to extreme bottom.
+One night he got the high fever and his health and energy level plummeted to the extreme bottom.
 He was not doing well and we did not know “why?”
 No one knew.

 This is when I got serious and started to intuitively feel something is wrong with my dad’s diagnosis.
 I told Neha (my finance), I have bad feelings about Cancer and I don’t know why but from past 2-3 weeks I have been reading, researching and watching documentaries on Cancer.

 It’s weird, I know, but I was having precognition about my dad’s real condition.